At Hillcrest we have very high expectations of our students. Great emphasis is placed on hard work, achievement and high standards of behaviour.

 Hillcrest Superstar Awards

 This is the highest level of award we have at Hillcrest.
-A Hillcrest Superstar Award will be given to a student who at the end of the year has kept a minimum of 94% GIR points, earned 100 GIR bonus points (gold certificate) in one academic year and six community certificates during the year.
+A Hillcrest Superstar Award will be given to a student who at the end of the year has kept a minimum of 94.5% GIR points, earned 50 GIR bonus points (gold certificate) in one academic year and six community certificates during the year.
 Hillcrest Superstars will receive a special certificate and their names will be displayed on a ‘Roll of Honour’.
-They will also be rewarded with a special Head teacher tie – one which is of a different design to the school tie.
+They will also be rewarded with a special Headteacher tie – one which is of a different design to the school tie.

-Arriving to school on time each day is key to students making their expected progress.
-Students will receive a 30 minute detention every third time they are late throughout the year.
-If a student is late to school ten times they will receive a 60 minute SLT detention.
+Arriving at school on time each day is key to students making their expected progress.
+Students will receive a 30-minute detention every third time they are late throughout the year.
+If a student is late to school ten times they will receive a 60-minute SLT detention.
 This will be repeated every tenth time they are late to school throughout the year.

 If a student arrives at school after 9.15am they will be marked with the letter U on the register which means they will effectively be marked absent for the whole morning session.
 This will then count against their attendance figure.